onramper/docs/docs/API-Reference.md

 `4111 1111 1111 1111` `03/2023` `123`

+## Partner context / tx identifier
+You can add your own transaction identifier / data field to your users' transactions by using a partnerContext.
+This allows you to (for example) track which user buys/deposits what currency & what amount.

+If you would like to receive a custom data set by you in the webhook payload you should send it in the body of the `POST` request of the [first step]('#first-step') of the purchase process.
+The first step of any purchase process is the step defined in the `nextStep` attribute of the `/rate` response.
+Currently is functionality is only available for `Moonpay` and `Wyre`.

+⚠️ Please, note that not all our gateways support a partner context, for now, see [Available gateways]('#available-gateways') section for more info.
+Soon all gateways will support this feature.

+The partner context is returned for completed transactions using webhooks.

 ## Webhooks

 Webhooks perform signed POST requests about specific events to a URL of your choice.
 If you respond with a 2xx code, our system will consider the webhook as successfully sent and received.